tradeio/exchange-api-doc/rest-api.md

     "error":"Invalid value, symbol: 'btc_us'"
 }
 ```
-* When and endpoint's response is a success, the code is 0 and no message is present.
+* When an endpoint's response is a success, the code is 0 and no message is present.
 * Specific error codes and messages are defined in another document.
 * For `GET` endpoints, parameters must be sent as a `query string`.
 * For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a